Cervini/REInventory/README.md

 REInventory v1.0.0 is just the beginning!
 Future updates will include:

-- Screenshots and visual documentation
+1. Trade between players
-- Enhanced item customization
+2. Enhanced item manipolation
-- Better GUI
+3. Better GUI
-- Custom Inventory Size
-- Different shape items
-- Trade between players
+4. Advanced filtering and search
-- Advanced options for backpack structure
+5. Advanced options for backpack structure
-- Advanced filtering and search
-- Mobile responsiveness improvements
+6. Different shape items
-- Export/import functionality
+7. Export/import functionality
+8. Screenshots and visual documentation
-- And much more based on community feedback!
+9. And much more based on community feedback!

 ## 🤝 Contributing